clojure-emacs/cider-nrepl/README.md

 ### Deferred Middleware Loading

-To improve the startup time of the nREPL server all of cider-nrepl's middleware's are loaded for real only when needed.
+To improve the startup time of the nREPL server all of cider-nrepl's middlewares are loaded for real only when needed.

 You can read more about this [here](https://github.com/clojure-emacs/cider-nrepl/pull/438).